-Some parts of this timetable will be updated as the competition progresses.
+Some parts of this timetable will be updated as the competition progresses (e.g. after the semi-finalists are announced).
 Make sure to refresh your browsers after key moments, to stay up-to-date!

 Also – please don’t forget to take lots of photos during the moot and to upload them to this shared photo folder!